What is a subscription service? And why does it work as a business model? Including a list of 7 advantages.

 The growth of subscription services

-According to Mary Meeker’s 2018 Internet Trends Report, subscription services are growing at a steep pace across verticals.
+According to Mary Meeker’s 2018 Internet Trends Report, subscription business models are growing at a steep pace across verticals.

 These year-over-year numbers are, to be frank, insane.
 What’s driving these huge gains?
 Meeker hypothesizes it’s the ease of access, low price, and personalization inherent with subscription services.

 Independent studies support Meeker’s findings.
 According to 2017 data from marketing firm Hitwise, the monthly visits to subscription box sites now match those of traditional retailers.

 To stay competitive, larger retailers are joining the subscription trend.
 Sephora’s PLAY! by Sephora sends users a monthly beauty product gift box, Starbucks offers a coffee subscription through its “Reserve Roastery,” and Amazon’s Prime program is essentially a subscription for “free” 2-day shipping.

 Across the board, subscription services appear to be incredibly lucrative for brands, no matter your industry.
 As Shopify so aptly put it, “Subscription e-commerce is the golden goose of online sales: a gift that keeps on giving.”

 7 ways subscription services are beneficial for brands